 What Is Physiomesh Flexible Composite Mesh?

 Physiomesh has been recalled in both Europe and Australia.
 In May 2016, Ethicon announced that it was withdrawing its Physiomesh Flexible Composite Mesh after an analysis of unpublished data found higher than average recurrence and reoperation rates following laparoscopic ventral hernia repair with the products.
-According to the withdrawal notice notice:
+According to the withdrawal notice:

 “Based on the currently available data, Ethicon believes the higher rates to be a multifactorial issue (including possible product characteristics, operative and patient factors), but has not been able to fully characterize these factors.
-Consequently, Ethicon have not been able at this time to issue further instructions to surgeons that might lead to a reduction in the recurrence rate and have decided to recall ETHICON PHYSIOMESH Composite Mesh from the global market.”
+Consequently, Ethicon has not been able at this time to issue further instructions to surgeons that might lead to a reduction in the recurrence rate and has decided to recall ETHICON PHYSIOMESH Composite Mesh from the global market.”

 This action affects the following product codes: PHY0715R, PHY1015V, PHY1515Q, PHY1520R, PHY1520V, PHY2025V, PHY2030R, PHY2535V, PHY3035R and PHY3050R.